yunaranyancat/musubi/_posts/2019-09-15-OSCP_Review.md

 So, my strategy was like this :

-- Tackle buffer overflow machine first as it is the easiest one
+- Tackle buffer overflow machine first as it is the easiest one, for me. :>
 - While doing Bof, run [nmapautomator](https://github.com/21y4d/nmapAutomator) for the other machines and come back later to run a more thorough manual scans. (nikto, gobuster, nmap scripts scan etc..)

 It took me around two hours to complete the buffer overflow part.
 I did it slow and steady so I that I will know where is the error just in case the exploit didn't work.
 Once I have finished the buffer overflow part, I focused on my scan results for other machines.